bedlamlabs/dixie/README.md

 # Dixie

-Most headless browsers give you a browser.
-Dixie gives you an operational toolkit.

-Dixie is a DOM engine, CLI browser, test harness, network recorder, and page analyzer — purpose-built for AI agents and automation pipelines.
-It renders web pages (including React SPAs), executes scripts, and exposes every element, event, and API call as structured data agents can query, diff, and act on.
+Dixie is a browser and toolkit designed for coding agents.

+Modern AI coding workflows work best when they follow tight feedback loops: write code, run tests, verify behavior, repeat.
+In practice, that loop often breaks down when the verification step depends on slow, heavyweight browser environments.
+Spinning up Chromium just to confirm a DOM change or check a selector can add seconds—or minutes—to every iteration.
+Dixie shortens that loop.

+It provides a browser-like environment agents can run entirely from the command line.
+Dixie fetches pages, builds a DOM, executes scripts (including modern SPA bundles), and exposes the result as structured data agents can query, test, and inspect.

-Instead of automating a real browser, Dixie implements the browser environment itself: DOM tree, CSS selector engine, events, forms, observers, timers, fetch, storage, and navigation.
-The result is a tool that's **10x faster** than Happy-DOM and runs anywhere Node.js does — no Chromium, no browser drivers, no 200MB installs.
+Instead of automating a real browser, Dixie implements the browser environment itself: the DOM tree, selector engine, events, forms, observers, timers, fetch, storage, and navigation.
+That makes it fast, deterministic, and easy to run anywhere Node.js runs.

-Agents use Dixie to:
+In practice, agents use Dixie to:

-- **Render and query pages** — parse HTML into a live DOM, query by CSS/testId/role/label
+- **Render and query pages** — fetch HTML, build a live DOM, and query it using CSS selectors, test IDs, ARIA roles, or labels
-- **Run test scripts** — execute `.ts`/`.js` tests against any URL with structured output
+- **Write and run tests quickly** execute .ts or .js test files against a page without waiting for a full browser to start
+- **Verify changes during development** confirm DOM structure, text, and interactions as code evolves
-- **Record and replay network** — capture HAR files, mock API responses on replay
+- **Capture and replay network activity** record HAR files and replay them to mock APIs
-- **Audit pages** — accessibility, links, forms, structure, CSS, API traces
+- **Inspect and audit pages** analyze accessibility, links, forms, structure, CSS usage, and API calls
-- **Benchmark and diff** — DOM operation timing, structural snapshot comparison
-- **Inspect and interact** — click, type, select — all at the DOM level
+- **Diff and benchmark** compare DOM snapshots and measure parse/query/mutation performance
+- **Built for fast CI verification** unlike Playwright or Puppeteer, Dixie runs directly against a DOM engine instead of launching Chromium, which dramatically reduces test runtime and keeps CI feedback fast.

 Fast.
 Deterministic.
 Zero browser dependencies.
 One `npm install`.